manvendrasingh9299-del/EasyLearn/README.md

 # EasyLearn

 An AI-powered study assistant for students.
-Upload PDFs, photos or handwritten notes and get back structured summaries, key concepts, flashcards and exam tips — powered by a local Mistral AI model running entirely on your machine.
+Upload PDFs, photos or handwritten notes and get back structured summaries, key concepts, flashcards, exam tips and an interactive AI chat — powered by Llama 3 running entirely on your own machine.

 ---